computer-science-with-applications/book/src/getting_started/exceptions/index.rst

 Now, we get the result we expect.
 The loop starts at ``1`` and no longer triggers the divide-by-zero exception.

-So, when your code raises an exception, try not to fixate on the exact line that raises the exception.
-While that line could be wrong, it is just as likely that the actual origin of the exception is somewhere else in your code.
-The stack trace provides some hints as to where to look for the error.
-Systematically adding ``print`` statements that highlight the value of crucial variables can help you isolate the source of the error.
+Making mistakes is an important part of learning to program and, it is a normal part of writing and debugging code even, for experience programmers.
+Learning to use the clues provided by an error message to identify the source of a bug takes time and patience.
+When your code raises an exception, try not to get too frustrated and try not fixate on the exact line that raises the exception.
+Instead, start by reading the last line of the error message to understand exactly which exception was raised and then work your way through the stack trace, starting with the line that raised the exception and working backwards through the call chain.
+Using the insight you gained from that process to decide where to add print statements to highight the value of crucial variables and to reason careully about the flow of control will help lead you to the source of the problem.

 Catching exceptions
 -------------------